saltstack/salt-get-started/config/pillar.md

 editor: vim
 ```

-When pillar data is refreshed, each minion is matched against the targets
+When Salt pillar data is refreshed, each Salt minion is matched against the targets
 listed in the `top.sls` file.
-When a minion matches a target, it receives all
+When a Salt minion matches a target, it receives all
-of the pillar SLS files defined in the list underneath that target.
+of the Salt pillar SLS files defined in the list underneath that target.
 Simple,
 right?

-Since our `*` glob matches all minions, each minion receives `default` with
+Since our `*` glob matches all Salt minions, each Salt minion receives `default` with
 a pillar key of `editor` with a value of `vim`.

-## Refresh Pillar
+## Refresh Salt Pillar

-We are going to use the pillar value we just configured, so let's first refresh
+We are going to use the Salt pillar value we just configured, so let's first refresh
-pillar data on all minions:
+Salt pillar data on all minions:

 ``` bash
 salt '*' saltutil.refresh_pillar
 ```

-## Pillar in States
+## Salt Pillar in Salt States

-Pillar keys are available in a dictionary in states, so you could now update
+Salt pillar keys are available in a dictionary in Salt states, so you could now update
-the example state from the previous section to use this pillar key:
+the example state from the previous section to use this Salt pillar key:

 {% raw %}
 ``` yaml